 Setting the Hook, Fighting the Fish, and Landing the Fish

-You should be at the ready for the moment a fish hits your fly, as you’ll want to set the hook right away before it can reject the fly.
+You should be ready for the moment a fish hits your fly, as you’ll want to set the hook right away before it can reject the fly.
 There are two ways to set a hook when you sense the strike.

 First, whether you’re using a rod and reel or a tenkara rod, a lift set, where you simply raise the tip of your rod, is an effective method for setting the hook.
+With a Western setup, you’ll want to pinch your line against the rod to have a tense line when setting the hook.

 Second, if you’re using a fly rod and reel, you can strip set the hook.
 “Stripping” means pulling line in from the water with your hand.
-Stripping is often used to attract fish when fly fishing with a streamer, which is an underwater fly meant to imitate a small fish or leech.
+Stripping is often used to attract fish when fly fishing with a streamer, an underwater fly meant to imitate a small fish or leech.
 The strip set is just a continuation of that.

 You can watch some basics of setting the hook and fighting a fish with a Western rod in this Orvis lesson or this one on hooking, fighting, and landing from Tactical Fly Fisher.
 The linked videos from Tenkara USA show how to set a hook and land a fish with a tenkara rod.